mhmdiaa/chronos/README.md

         URL to unify versions of (without protocol prefix) (default "site.com/robots.txt")
 ```

-You can see that settings are by default suitable for unifying robots.txt files.
+The settings are by default suitable for unifying robots.txt files.
 Feel free to change the value of `-sub` to anything else, or supply an empty string to get all versions of a file without filtering.

 **Note:** Lines are saved *unordered* for performance reasons